Christian ethics: Reformation, Counter-Reformation and Christian humanism

 Max Weber asserted that there is a correlation between the ethics of the Reformers and the predominantly Protestant countries where modern capitalism and modern democracy developed first.
 The secular ideologies of the Age of Enlightenment followed shortly on the heels of the Reformation, but the influence of Christian ethics was such that J. Philip Wogaman, pastor and professor of Christian ethics, asks "whether those (Enlightenment) ideas would have been as successful in the absence of the Reformation, or even whether they would have taken the same form".

 The Roman Catholic Church of the 16th century responded to Reformation Protestantism in three ways.
 First, through the Counter-Reformation which began with Pope Paul III (1534–1549).
 Secondly, through the new monastic orders which grew in response to the challenges which Protestantism presented.
 The most influential of these new orders was the Order of Jesuits.
 The Jesuits' commitment to education put them at the forefront of many colonial missions.
 The third response was by the Council of Trent in 1545 and 1563.
 The Council asserted that the Bible and church tradition were the foundations of church authority, not just the Bible (sola scriptura) as Protestants asserted; the Vulgate was the only official Bible and other versions were rejected; salvation was through faith and works, not faith alone; and the seven sacraments were reaffirmed.
 According to Matthews and Dewitt, "The moral, doctrinal and disciplinary results of the Council of Trent laid the foundations for Roman Catholic policies and thought right up to the present."

 Christian humanism taught the radical new idea that any Christian with a "pure and humble heart could pray directly to God" without the intervention of a priest.
-Matthews and Dewitt write that, "The outstanding figure among the northern humanists—and possibly the outstanding figure among all humanists—is the Dutch scholar Desiderius Erasmus".
+Matthews and Platt write that, "The outstanding figure among the northern humanists—and possibly the outstanding figure among all humanists—is the Dutch scholar Desiderius Erasmus".
 His ethical views included advocating a humble and virtuous life, "the study of Classics, and honoring the dignity of the individual".
 He promoted the Christian ethic as expressed in the Sermon on the Mount (Matthew 5:1 – 7:27).